-KNOXVILLE, Tenn. — Four former Tennessee school bus drivers charged with using electronic devices while behind the wheel could face 30-day jail terms if convicted under a new law.
+KNOXVILLE, Tenn. — Two former Tennessee school bus drivers accused under a new law of using electronic devices while behind the wheel have pleaded guilty to a lesser charge.

-The Knoxville News Sentinel reported on Monday the defendants are charged via recently unsealed grand jury presentments under a new state law.
-It was passed after the December 2014 deaths of a teacher’s aide and two Sunnyview Primary School students, which authorities say were caused by a bus driver who was texting.
+The state law was passed after the December 2014 deaths of a teacher’s aide and two Sunnyview Primary School students, which authorities say were caused by a bus driver who was texting.

 Information from: Knoxville News Sentinel, http://www.knoxnews.com